Destination Trails

 If someone asked me what the most beautiful conservation area is in all of Halton region, I’d have to say Hilton Falls because there is so much to love.
 It has two breathtaking waterfalls and an immense number of gorgeous trails that wind through breathtaking wetlands and forests.
 It’s impossible to walk all of the trails in a day - or even a week - but I’ve explored and love every inch of this massive place.
 There is also a large communal fire pit and log pile at the top of the main falls that is kept lit by the rangers where you can roast hot dogs or marshmallows.

-Britton Tract
+Britton Complex

 Crawford Lake Conservation Area